 The “Judge Execution Command Line” field is used to specify the (form of the) command line required to execute (run) the resulting program on judge machines.
 It is only necessary to specify a value in this field if the form of the execution command is different on judge machines than it is on team machines.
 (This might be the case, for example, if the judge machine is intended to run the program inside a “sandbox”; on a team machine the program would be directly executed but on a judge machine the program executable would be passed to the sandbox for execution under controlled conditions.)
 The Judge Execution Command Line field is ignored unless the adjacent Judge Execution Command Line checkbox is checked.
 If not, the Program Execution Command Line (above) is used to run the program.
 In any case, as with the Program Execution Command Line, execution using the Judge Execution Command Line is only performed if the preceding steps were successful in producing a new executable file.

 The “Script or Interpreted Language” checkbox should be selected (checked) if the language does not require compilation prior to execution (for example, Python, PERL, and Ruby are languages that do not compile first; the language source code is fed directly into an interpreter).
 Checking this checkbox tells PC2 it should skip over any “compilation” step and go straight to the “execution” phase.

+The “Hide Language” checkbox removes the language from the list of languages which a team can select (however, this does not delete the language from the system).

+The “ID/code” field is used to specify the CLICS-compatible code for the language.
+This code is used in a variety of places in the system, including in the Event Feed output.
+The value entered here should be chosen from the list of languages given in the CLICS language specification at https://ccs-specs.icpc.io/2023-06/contest_api#known-languages (et. seq.)

 The Contest Administrator must define each language to be used in the contest by filling in the language definition fields (or populating them using the Auto Populate function).
 As previously noted, the example screen above shows values called “command parameter substitutions” in the language definition fields; see the following sections for further details on the definition fields.